-Aducanumab (BIIB037) was being developed by as a possible therapy for Alzheimer’s disease however it was previously determined that there was insufficient evidence supporting the effectiveness of aducanumab in treating the disease and development was halted.
-Biogen, the developer of the medication announced a new analyses of data that was submitted to the US Food and Drug Administration seeking approval - which resulted in the drug being the first approved for treatment of AD.
+Aducanumab was being developed as a possible therapy for Alzheimer’s disease however it was previously determined that there was insufficient evidence supporting the effectiveness of aducanumab in treating the disease and development was halted.
+Biogen, the developer of the medication announced a new analyses of data that was submitted to the US Food and Drug Administration seeking approval - which resulted in the drug being the first approved treatment of AD.
 Aducanumab treated patients had significant decreases in amyloid beta plaque in both time and dose dependent manners compared to those with AD not receiving the drug.
 Aducanumab will be marketed as Aduhelm.6

-Under the accelerated approval, the FDA is requiring Biogen to perform a new randomized controlled trial to verify the drug’s clinical benefit.
+Not all physicians and treatment centers are using Aduhelm and under the accelerated approval, the FDA is requiring Biogen to perform a new randomized controlled trial to verify the drug’s clinical benefit.
 If that new trial fails to verify clinical benefit, the FDA “may initiate proceedings to withdraw approval of the drug,” according to the press release.

 This article presents a very general overview of AD and only skims the surface of the many issues involved in this growing public health concern.
 Individuals, families, and the federal government will need to dig deeper in coming years as we are forced to come to terms with the size and the scope of this disease and its broad impact.
 We will need to ask how we, as individuals, want to be cared for; we will need to have honest and open discussions with our families about how AD might affect our lives—and plan accordingly; and we will need to ask our government how it will work to fund research related to AD.
 These and many more questions await answers, and there is much work to be done.